-Your Garrick Shaftesbury is a precision instrument that will provide you with a lifetime of service.
-Very few rules define its operation, the Shaftesbury being a purist “time only” device showing hours, minutes and seconds.
+Your Garrick Watch is a precision instrument that will provide you with a lifetime of service.
+Very few rules define its operation, our watches being purist “time only” devices show hours, minutes and seconds.

 Winding the Watch